Our MICHELIN Inspectors have been out and about once again in search for fresh delicious spots worthy of a place in the MICHELIN Guide selection.

 Yakiniku Sudo, Bangkok

 Behind a black timber facade marked only by a modest sign, this Wagyu specialist exudes quiet confidence.
 The dark, minimalist space focuses all eyes on the chef, who grills the beef with Japanese-honed precision, coaxing out its natural aroma, tenderness and depth.
 House-made sauces, classic or pineapple kimchi, thoughtful sides and a neat dessert complete the experience.
-If you're coming as a group, book the counter seats to savour the theatre of the grill.
+If you're coming as a group, book the counter seats to savor the theatre of the grill.

 Khanom Mho Kaeng Mae Yai (Phai Ling), Phra Nakhon Si Ayutthaya

 This cosy shop bathed in natural light serves 50 to 70 types of authentic Thai desserts.
-They freshly squeeze coconut milk each morning for rich flavours and aromas.
+They freshly squeeze coconut milk each morning for rich flavors and aromas.
 As well as the signature khanom mo kaeng (silky Thai custard), you can sample sweet sorghum, thua paep or piak pun.

 Via Emilia, Bangkok